 - icing sugar

 - Place the flour and sugar in the food processor.
 Pulse shortly to mix.
-Add the cold and cubed butter and the egg yolks and process shortly until you obtain some big crumbs of dough.
+Add the cold and cubed butter and the egg yolks and process shortly until you obtain some large crumbs of dough.
 Turn the mixture on the working surface, knead lightly to form a ball, wrap this in plastic foil and refrigerate for about 30 minutes or until you prepare the rest.

 - Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
-Butter a casserole form, 30x20 cm/ 12x8 inches.
+Butter a casserole dish of about 30x20 cm/ 12x8-inches.

 - Roast the hazelnuts in a large pan without any fat until they become fragrant and a shade darker.
 Keep an eye on them all the time and shake the pan often.
 Transfer to a plate and let cool until you prepare the rest.

 - Peel and roughly grate the apples.
-Mix them with the vanilla sugar, granulated sugar and cinnamon.
+Mix them with the vanilla sugar, granulated sugar, and cinnamon.